allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ### Evaluation

 #### Project Journal
-This course relies a student-maintained `Project Journal` which is comprised of three parts:
+This course relies a student-maintained `Project Journal` which is comprised of four (4) parts:

 1. `Research Roadmap`
 2. `Presentation Portfolio`
 3. `Research Portfolio`
+4. `Process Portfolio`

 Each of these are semester-long projects that have interim due dates to assess student progress.
 Each week, students are required to make substantive progress on _all_ parts of their `Project Journal`.
 The journal takes the form of a Quarto-powered web site to which students contribute weekly materials.